Information about Title I

 Our program promotes family involvement through an annual family reading night and a bi-monthly newsletter.

 The program is kept flexible in an attempt to assist as many students as possible.
-Even if your child does not receive direct assistance through the Title I program, it is likely that he/she will benefit in one way or another from the program and the assistance Mrs. Schmidt provides.
+Even if your child does not receive direct assistance through the Title I program, it is likely that he/she will benefit in one way or another from the program and the assistance Mrs. Miller provides.
 She is available to discuss concerns you may have about your child’s reading or math development.
-If you have questions or would like more information about the Title I program, please do not hesitate to contact Mrs. Schmidt or Mr. Fast.
+If you have questions or would like more information about the Title I program, please do not hesitate to contact Mrs. Miller or Mr. Fast.